How Are Israel Keyes and Maura Murray Connected?

 Chances are, if you’re reading this, you know a little something about Maura Murray’s hotly debated and theorized disappearance back in early 2004.
 Just in case you need a refresher, Murray was 21 when she was last seen after a minor car accident in Woodsville, New Hampshire.
 According to New Hampshire’s cold case unit, when police arrived at the accident, Murray wasn’t there and there’s been no trace of her since.

 Did Murray simply walk away to start a new life?
 Did she succumb to the elements?
 Or had she become a convenient target for a not-so-good Good Samaritan?
 Though the police don’t believe she met with the latter, a lot of armchair investigators do.
-Some of them even believe she might be connected to a serial killer, specifically the highly irritating Israel Keyes.
+Some of them even believe she might be connected to a serial killer, specifically one with an infamous laugh - the highly irritating Israel Keyes.

 Why Would Maura Be Connected to Israel Keys?